-There may be dozens of ID card printers to choose from, but they can be split into two distinct categories: direct-to-card printers and retransfer printers.
+There may be dozens of plastic card printers to choose from, but they can be split into two distinct categories: direct-to-card printers and retransfer printers.

 In this guide, we’re going to take an in-depth look at the latter and consider some of the reasons you’d choose one over a direct-to-card printer.

 A retransfer ID card printer that uses a two-step print process instead of a traditional dye-sub direct-to-card technology.
 The card design is first printed onto a durable overlay transfer film, which is then bonded onto the card’s surface using a combination of heat and pressure.

 Using a retransfer printer will allow you to produce high-definition ID cards that are known as ‘over-the-edge ID cards.
 This means there is no white border left around the edge of the card; something that happens if you’re using a direct-to-card machine.
 You can watch more about the differences between direct-to-card and retransfer printers in the video below.

 2. How does a retransfer card printer work?

 A reverse transfer printer prints onto a laminate film via a printhead.
 Because the printhead does not come into direct contact with the card, it cannot be damaged by dust particles and other debris that often affects direct-to-card printers.

 Once the design has been printed onto the laminate film, it then passes through the printer via a heated transfer roller, where the card will be waiting.
 Using a combination of temperature and pressure, the transfer overlay adheres to the card.
 This prints edge-to-edge over the full card surface.